Nani-o/ansible-lxd-deploy/README.md

 Using it you can **installs** and **configure** LXD.
 You can also **deploys** containers with a python post install to enable ansible.

+This role use snap for installing LXD, **it will remove** any **package manager installation** of LXD in order for the LXD connection plugin to works.

 As of now there is 3 snap channels for installing LXD :

 snap channel | LXD version |